claromes/fivbvis/docs/reference.md

 - Parameters:
     - `no` (int, required) - The number of the match.
     - `fields` (str, optional) - Fields in the article data.
 Must be space-separated. [(Fields/Properties list of each article)](https://www.fivb.org/VisSDK/VisWebService/Article.html)
+    - `response_format` (str, optional) - The response format: "xml" or "json".
+By default the response format is XML.

 - Example: